patelpurvip/MissionMars-briefing/README.md

 deployment site: https://mars-data-scrape.herokuapp.com/

 The intention of this final version was to deploy the Flask app publicly via Heroku.
-This version, like version 2, still makes use of Mongo Atlas to store the scraped information through an online service and the feed it into the final webpage.
-However, the main difficulty was the dependance of prior models on the chromedriver to scrape the content from the websites listed above.
-One option I had considered was to see if I could get a headless driver to work with selenium to scrape the necessary information.
-However, the easier option was to change the code to use `urllib.request` instead of a webdriver.
+This version, like version 2, still makes use of Mongo Atlas to store the scraped information through an online service and then feed it into the final webpage.
+The main difficulty with deployment was the dependence of the prior models on Chromedriver to scrape the content from the websites listed above.
+One option I had considered was to see if I could get a headless driver to work with selenium to scrape the necessary information, but the easier option was to change the code to use `urllib.request` instead of a webdriver.
 However, request works a bit differently and does not always return the full code on a given webpage, especially with code fed to the page through Javascript instead being written of directly into the webpage's HTML.
 Due to this, the scrape code had to be adjusted in some parts of the scrape in order to return content.

 For example, one trade-off was that request will usually not return the first (most recent) article on the NASA Mars News webpage, but will return article 2 or article 4 pretty regularly.
 I decided that this was acceptable enough for the funcionality in order to make the scrape work, even if I do not always have the MOST recent article displayed on the publicly deployed page.
-The other big change in the code was with the "Mars Hemisphere" information, particularly the hemisphere images.
+The other big necessary change in the scrape code was with the "Mars Hemisphere" information, particularly the hemisphere images.
 The original code relied on webdriver functions such as `browser.find_link_by_partial_text()` or `browser.back()`.
 I decided the easiest solution for the moment was to simply scrape the code from another site that would not require nagivating between pages within the scrape code loop.
 Therfore, the public deployment takes the hemisphere information from the Planetary Society's page instead of the US Geological Survey's pages (both source URLs listed above).

 -----
 ### Additional Copyright